 okteto up command starts a development container, which means:

 - The Python Sample App container is updated with the docker image

 okteto/hello-world:python-dev.
 This image contains the required dev tools to build, test, debug and run the Python Sample App.
 Check the Dockerfile to see how it is generated.

-- A file synchronization service is created to keep your changes up-to-date between your local filesystem and your application pods.
+- A file synchronization service is created to keep your changes up-to-date between your local filesystem and your development container.

 - Container port 8080 (the application) is forward to localhost.